A trigger is an API provided by Container Service for simple and fast redeployment and resource scaling.

-As standard APIs require security, strict authentication is needed.
-However, in scenarios where an API is integrated with a third-party system (for example, Jenkins or other continuous integration and deployment (CI/CD) system), the required permission is limited, for example, messaging only.
-Therefore, for security and convenience considerations, APIs that have partial authentication policies and can be flexibly called are widely applied in scenarios requiring continuous integration and delivery.
+The strict authentication is needed because standard APIs must guarantee the security.
+However, in scenarios where an API is integrated with a third-party system (for example, Jenkins or other continuous integration CI/CD system), the required permissions are limited, for example, messaging only.
+Therefore, to guarantee the security and convenience, APIs that have partial authentication policies and can be flexibly called are widely applied in scenarios requiring continuous integration and delivery.

-Currently, the Container Service provides redeployment trigger and scaling trigger.
+Currently, Container Service provides redeployment trigger and resource scaling trigger.

-You can integrate your APIs with your monitoring system, and redeploy your applications when the system has exceptions; you can also integrate your APIs with Hub container, so that the container can be automatically redeployed using the new image after the new image is constructed.
+You can integrate your APIs with your monitoring system and redeploy your applications when the system has exceptions.
+You can also integrate your APIs with container Hub, and then the application can be automatically redeployed by using the latest image after the new image is constructed.

-You can call the scaling trigger to realize container scaling.
+You can call the resource scaling trigger to realize container scaling.

 Click Applications in the left-side navigation pane.

-Select Redeploy or Scaling in Action and click Confirm.
+The Create Trigger dialog box appears.
+Select Redeploy or Resource Scaling from the Action list and then click Confirm.

-When you have write permission on the image used by the application, you can select Associated with image update.
-Then, the container can be automatically redeployed using the new image after the new image is constructed.
+If you have Write permission to the image used by the application, you can select the Associated with Image Update check box.
+Then, the application can be automatically redeployed by using the latest image after the new image is constructed.

-Select the service in the Service drop-down list.
+Select the service that needs to set the resource scaling trigger from the Service list.

-Note: To use the scaling trigger, you need to upgrade the cluster Agent to the latest version.
+Note: To use the resource scaling trigger, upgrade the cluster Agent to the latest version.

-You can call the trigger through a third-party system or a GET or POST request.
+You can call the trigger by using a third-party integration system or a GET or POST request.
 For example, you can run the CURL command to call the trigger.

 Call the redeployment trigger:

-Note: When calling the scaling trigger, you need to add the following parameters in the URL:
+Note: When calling the resource scaling trigger, manually add the following parameters to the trigger URL.

-For example, calling the following trigger will add 5 containers to the service.
+For example, calling the following trigger will add five containers to the service.